 A Tour Can Help You Make Your College Decision

 If your student has a health condition that makes having specific health center capabilities nearby of great importance; go check it out.
 Call in advance to tour the facility.
 Actually, even if you don’t have a health condition; check it out.
 Don’t wait until you get sick and don’t want to have to go searching.
 There are various types of dorms at FSU; some new, some renovated, some suite-style – as opposed to corridor style, and some for the more studious who appreciate quiet.
-Contact University Housing to sign up for a tour the dorms. firstname.lastname@example.org or 850-644-2860.
+Contact University Housing to sign up for a tour of the dorms. email@example.com or 850-644-2860.
 We like this tour of freshman dorms too.

 If you have a major in mind, do your research; set an appointment to speak with an advisor in that department.
 What programs do they offer?
 The Bookstore is where you will get your student ID.
 In addition, if your student needs an Apple product, they will be able to use their Apple student discount here.
 It’s a great place to start your collection of Nole gear too.
 If you’re religious, be sure to check out the student organizations around campus.
 There are a Hillel and many other religious organizations right across or near campus.
 Check out our blog on Places of Worship to find what you are looking for.